From international driving permits to insurance coverage, here's what you need to know about renting a car abroad.

 - Make all car rental arrangements, from booking to payment, in advance.
 Rental rates are almost always higher at the counter overseas.

-- North American rental agencies like Hertz, Enterprise, and Avis operate in many countries abroad, but their rates are often more expensive than local agencies.
-See more ways to save on car rentals and accommodations!
+- North American rental agencies like Hertz, Enterprise and Avis operate in many countries abroad, but their rates are often more expensive than local agencies.

 Tip #2: Choose the right vehicle